-Lithium ion battery technology is safe, efficient and reliable.
-Lithium ion batteries have been in use for many years, and they power everything from our phones and computers to our kitchen appliances and cars.
-Factories around the world produce batteries totaling hundreds of gigawatt-hours in total capacity each year, with the total production expected to exceed one terawatt-hour within the next 10 years.
-That’s millions upon millions of batteries – and almost all of them will provide years of trouble-free operation.
+Lithium-ion battery technology is safe, efficient, and reliable.
+Lithium-ion batteries have been used for many years, and they power everything from our phones and computers to our kitchen appliances and cars.
+Factories worldwide produce batteries totaling hundreds of gigawatt-hours in total capacity each year, with the entire production expected to exceed one terawatt-hour within the next 10 years.
+That’s millions upon millions of batteries – almost all of them will provide years of trouble-free operation.

-In any large enough population of electronic products, though, a few will have problems – and when the product in question is a powerful battery, a problem could result in a fire.
-On airliners alone, there have been at least 225 lithium ion battery incidents reported since 1991.
-While it’s possible that a battery issue can occur through no fault of your own, lithium ion battery fires can also happen due to user error – particularly when those batteries are bare cells such as the 18650 batteries commonly used in flashlights and vaping devices.
+In any significant enough population of electronic products, though, a few will have problems – and when the product in question is a powerful battery, a problem could result in a fire.
+At least 225 lithium-ion battery incidents have been reported on airliners alone since 1991.
+While it’s possible that a battery issue can occur through no fault of your own, lithium-ion battery fires can also happen due to user error – mainly when those batteries are bare cells, such as the 18650 batteries commonly used in flashlights and vaping devices.

-Do you handle lithium ion batteries on a regular basis?
-Of course you do – because it’s nearly impossible for any modern consumer to avoid them.
-You owe it to yourself, then, to ensure that you’re using your battery-powered devices in the safest way possible.
-Follow these 4 battery safety tips to maximize your safety when using lithium ion batteries.
+Do you handle lithium-ion batteries regularly?
+Of course, you do – because it’s nearly impossible for any modern consumer to avoid them.
+You owe it to yourself to ensure that you’re using your battery-powered devices in the safest way possible.
+Follow these 4 battery safety tips to maximize your safety when using lithium-ion batteries.

 Don’t Carry Bare Lithium Ion Cells in Your Pocket

-As we mentioned above, you may handle bare lithium ion cells on a daily basis if you vape or use a powerful flashlight.
-You can never have quite enough battery power available, so the temptation to carry spare batteries in your pocket may be strong – but don’t do it.
-The entire metal enclosure of a lithium ion battery conducts electricity, and a short circuit can occur if any metal object touches the positive terminal of the battery while simultaneously touching any other part of the battery.
+As mentioned above, you may handle bare lithium-ion cells daily if you vape or use a powerful flashlight.
+You can never have enough battery power, so the temptation to carry spare batteries in your pocket may be strong – but don’t do it.
+The entire metal enclosure of a lithium-ion battery conducts electricity, and a short circuit can occur if any metal object touches the battery's battery's positive terminal while simultaneously touching any other part of the battery.

-When you short a lithium ion battery, the cell releases all of its stored power in an instant – and that’s a considerable amount of power.
-Such a rapid release of energy may cause the battery to overheat, vent hot gas and catch fire.
+When you short a lithium-ion battery, the cell releases all of its stored power instantly – and that’s a considerable amount of power.
+Such a rapid release of energy may cause the battery to overheat, vent hot gas, and catch fire.
 You do not want that to happen in your pocket.
-Around the world, dozens of people have had uncontrollable fires start spontaneously in their pants because their batteries touched keys, coins or other spare batteries.
-If you need to transport bare lithium ion cells, carry them in a protective case.
+Around the world, dozens of people have had uncontrollable fires start spontaneously in their pants because their batteries touched keys, coins, or other spare batteries.
+If you must transport bare lithium-ion cells, carry them in a protective case.

-Jason Cugle of online vape shop Triple 7 Vaping says, “One of the challenges in my line of work is in stressing the point that lithium ion cells and common disposable alkaline batteries are not the same thing.
-Anyone handling bare lithium ion cells must do so with the utmost care.”
+Jason Cugle of online vape shop Triple 7 Vaping says, “One of the challenges in my line of work is in stressing that lithium-ion cells and common disposable alkaline batteries are not the same things.
+Anyone handling bare lithium-ion cells must do so carefully.”

-When you short a lithium ion battery, the cell releases all of its stored power in an instant – and that’s a considerable amount of power.
-Such a rapid release of energy may cause the battery to overheat, vent hot gas and catch fire.
+When you short a lithium-ion battery, the cell releases all of its stored power instantly – and that’s a considerable amount of power.
+Such a rapid release of energy may cause the battery to overheat, vent hot gas, and catch fire.
 You do not want that to happen in your pocket.
-Around the world, dozens of people have had uncontrollable fires start spontaneously in their pants because their batteries touched keys, coins or other spare batteries.
-If you need to transport bare lithium ion cells, carry them in a protective case.
+Around the world, dozens of people have had uncontrollable fires start spontaneously in their pants because their batteries touched keys, coins, or other spare batteries.
+If you must transport bare lithium-ion cells, carry them in a protective case.

-Jason Cugle of online vape shop Triple 7 Vaping says, “One of the challenges in my line of work is in stressing the point that lithium ion cells and common disposable alkaline batteries are not the same thing.
-Anyone handling bare lithium ion cells must do so with the utmost care.”
+Jason Cugle of online vape shop Triple 7 Vaping says, “One of the challenges in my line of work is in stressing that lithium-ion cells and common disposable alkaline batteries are not the same things.
+Anyone handling bare lithium-ion cells must do so carefully.”

 Don’t Use Off-Brand Charging Equipment